 According to McKinsey, AI has the potential to deliver additional global economic activity of around $13 trillion by 2030.
 Data labeling is critical for achieving that potential.
 For example, having better-labeled data than competitors provides superiority in the machine learning industry.

 How can we increase data labeling efficiency?

 The simplest labeling approach, labels all data at hand, creating ground truth for the machine learning algorithm.
 However, it is also possible to focus on parts of unlabeled data that will create the most learning when they are labeled.
-Active learning aims to achieve that reducing labeling time and cost.
+Active learning aims to achieve that by reducing labeling time and cost.

 Active learning is a semi-supervised approach of data annotation with the aim of more reliable labeling using as few labeled instances as possible.
 In active learning, annotator selects an initial sample from unlabeled data.
-Depending on results in each step, the annotator incrementally selects and labels more data to the system during the process until every data point is labeled.
+Depending on the results in each step, the annotator incrementally selects and labels more data to the system during the process until every data point is labeled.

 Active learning approaches include:

 Membership Query Synthesis: The active learner (ML model that uses active learning) generates a synthetic instance and requests a label for it.
 Label may not be possible to be produced by a human worker in all cases.
 For example, in the case of an ML model that is trying to solve a scientific problem (e.g. the medium that makes a certain yeast grow in the optimal rate) the instance can be a scientific experiment and label can be the result of the experiment.